jgraph/www.diagrams.net-source/_posts/2019-01-09-connect-shapes.md

 This method clones an existing shape, including its label text, and draws a connector between the original shape and its clone.

 1. Hover over an existing shape on the drawing canvas and four blue directional arrows appear.
-2. Click on one of these arrows to clone the shape and automatically draw a connector between them.
+2. Click on one of these arrows to display a popup - the first entry will clone the shape and automatically draw a connector between them.

 <img src="/assets/img/blog/clone-connect.gif" alt="Clone and connect by hovering over a shape and clicking on the blue arrows" width="500">